Skip to main content

 3. ✅ Bold text appears on formula columns with the boldCol class

-4. ✅ Colors update automatically when risk parameter values change
+4. ✅ Colors update automatically when severity, occurrence, or detection values change

 5. ✅ Conditional formatting is preserved in Excel exports (via includeStyles)

 The exact appearance of conditional formatting may vary depending on your browser, Polarion theme, and any custom CSS injected at the project level.
-Test your decorator functions with representative data covering all threshold ranges.
+Test your decorator functions with representative data covering all threshold ranges (a value just below 150, one between 150 and 250, and one above 250).

 See Also